 DECLARATIONS

-Funding: Funding for data collection was provided through grants from the The funders had no role in the study design, data collection or reporting processes.
+Funding: Funding for data collection was provided through grants from the US National Institutes of Health (NIH) National Institute for Diabetes and Diarrheal and Kidney Diseases (NIDDK) (Federal Identifier: DK116163).
+The funders had no role in the study design, data collection or reporting processes.

 Conflict of Interest: The authors have no conflicts of interest.
-The content of this manuscript is solely the responsibility of the authors and does not necessarily represent the views of any governmental bodies or academic organizations.
+The content of this manuscript is solely the responsibility of the authors and does not necessarily represent the views of the funders, any governmental bodies, or academic organizations.

+Data Sharing: The deidentified datasets for the NIRUDAK study are freely available with no restrictions via Open Science Framework and can be accessed at https://osf.io/pncms/.

 Abstract